grafana/grafana/docs/sources/administration/configuration.md

 ## [dashboard_previews]

+### [crawler]

 > **Note:** This feature is available in Grafana v9.0 and later versions.

+#### thread_count

+Number of dashboards rendered in parallel.
+Default is 6

+#### rendering_timeout

+Timeout passed down to the Image Renderer plugin.
+It is used in two separate places within a single rendering request - during the initial navigation to the dashboard, and when waiting for all the panels to load.
+Default is 20s.

+#### max_crawl_duration

+Maximum duration of a single crawl.
+Default is 1h.

+#### scheduler_interval

+Minimum interval between two subsequent scheduler runs.
+Default is 12h.

 Refer to the [dashboards previews]({{< relref "../dashboards/previews.md" >}}) documentation for detailed instructions.